RobertDecker/Send-KeyStrokes/README.md

 # Send-KeyStrokes
-A PowerShell script which simulates keyboard input (keystrokes) from an input string.
+A PowerShell function which simulates keyboard input (keystrokes or sending keys) from an input string.
-Useful for applications such as HPE ILO Remote Console Standalone which do not accept clipboard paste.
+It is useful for applications such as HPE ILO Remote Console Standalone and Zoom which do not accept clipboard paste.
+It is also useful for ensuring consistency when typing long and complex passwords.

 Supported Operating Systems:
  - Windows